Statistical Inference for Covariate-Adaptive Randomization Procedures: Properties of Several CAR procedures

 \subsection{Atkinson's $D_A$-Biased Coin Design}

-Atkinson's $D_A$-biased coin design ($D_A$-BCD) is proposed to balance allocations across covariates in order to minimize the variance of estimated treatment effects when a classical linear model between response and covariates is assumed \citep{Atkinson1982, Smith1984, Smith1984b}.
-Unlike RR and PSR, it is used in the setting where covariate information are collected sequentially, such as in clinical trials.
-More discussions on the method and its properties can be found in \cite{Atkinson2002}, \citet{Antognini2011} and \cite{Atkinson2014}.
+Atkinson's $D_A$-BCD is proposed to balance allocations across covariates to minimize the variance of estimated treatment effects when a classical linear model is assumed between a response and the covariates \citep{Atkinson1982, Smith1984, Smith1984b}.
+Unlike RR, it is used in settings in which covariate information is collected sequentially, such as in clinical trials.

 $D_A$-BCD sequentially assigns units to treatment groups with an adaptive allocation probability: suppose $n$ units have been assigned to treatment groups, $D_A$-BCD assigns the $(n+1)$-th unit to treatment 1 with probability